markziemann/example1/README.md

 Tutorial on how to work with GitHub in R.

 ## Motivation
 This demonstration is designed to get students involved in working with GitHub via Rstudio.
+Hopefully this will help students with their bioinformatics assignment.

 ## Contents
 An example R script/Rmd that demonstrates how to download a file and read it into R.